merendamattia/merendamattia.github.io/education/_posts/2026-07-01-master-degree.md

 - Cross-Chain Interoperability Challenges: the inability of blockchains to natively interact and the role of cross-chain smart contracts (bridges).
 - Bridge Vulnerabilities: common attack surfaces, including logical flaws and reentrancy attacks.
 - SmartAxe: a tool leveraging static analysis for detecting vulnerabilities in smart contracts, highlighting techniques like control-flow analysis, semantic alignment, and taint analysis.

-The seminar also presented experimental results demonstrating SmartAxe’s effectiveness in detecting vulnerabilities, while acknowledging its limitations, such as false positives, the absence of on-chain analysis, and restricted support for non-EVM blockchains.

 <div class="divtable">
   <table>